 Full-time students in traditional undergraduate programs who have completed a minimum of twelve credits at Becker and whose GPA is 3.9 or above will be allowed to take one additional course (up to three credits) at no additional charge.
 This will apply only to the fall and spring semesters, and may include Consortium courses.
 This does not raise the number of courses which students can take through the Consortium.

 Any student enrolled in less than twelve (12) credits in a semester is considered to be part-time.
 A student may complete nine (9) credits or three (3) courses prior to matriculating into a program of study.
 After the completion of nine (9) credits or three (3) courses, the student must formally apply for admission and submit all materials required for acceptance into a degree program to the Admissions Office.
-The applicant will be notified in writing by the Dean of Admissions once a decision has been made.
+The applicant will be notified in writing by the Director of Admissions once a decision has been made.
 The completion of three courses is not, in itself, a guarantee of admission into a degree program.